 Even though Henton discusses the civic entrepreneur as an individual, this actor can also consist of many different persons, with varying competencies, as required in the various development phases.
-Henton sees eight distinct roles and competencies required during the process: in the initiation phase, it is the motivator and the networker; in the incubation phase it is the integrator and the driver; and finally in the last phase, it is the mentor and the agitator.
+Henton sees eight distinct roles and competencies required during the process: in the initiation phase, it is the motivator and the networker; in the incubation phase it is the teacher and the convener; in the implementation phase it is the integrator and the driver; and finally in the last phase, it is the mentor and the agitator.
 Characterising the process this way draws attention to what is attempted in cluster policy and what it takes to succeed.
 It may also help clarify under what circumstances success can be anticipated.
 After all, cluster policy is not an exercise of mathematics, but of psychology and managing human relations.